 A marketplace is an online platform that provides a place for multiple individual merchants to sell their products.
 This article explains how to submit your data if you're a marketplace.

-This article does not apply to you if:
+This article doesn't apply to you if:

 - You manage your own website.
 If you manage your own website and store and it's not part of a marketplace.